Church of Azazel > Structure > History

 Historically, some atheist/humanists groups have used Prometheus as a symbol of human scientific and technological progress.
 For example, one of the leading atheist/humanist groups, the Council for Secular Humanism, as an associated book publisher called Prometheus Books.
 Also there have been some atheistic/symbolic Satanist groups that have called themselves the "Promethean" something-or-other.

 Diane has experienced a spiritual energy that one can connect with by getting deeply into solving a mathematical or technical problem.
 And, throughout the ages, various mathematicians, starting with the ancient Pythagoreans, have had a sense of there being strong links between mathematics and some form of spirituality.
 Diane decided that "Prometheus" is at least a good symbolic name for a spiritual force associated with math, science, and technology, whether or not this force is precisely the same entity that the ancient Greeks venerated under that name.
-The ancient Greek Prometheus was also a god of technology, having taught humans how to use fire.
+Only later did Diane learn that the ancient Greeks actually did venerate Prometheus as a god of technology too.

 In the summer of 2006, a year after the Church of Azazel's online congregation had pretty much died, Diane suddenly envisioned a way that the above five deities (Lilith, Prometheus, Ishtar/Astarte, Pan, and "Lucifer") could be venerated together as a coherent pantheon, distinct from yet complementing the veneration of Satan/Azazel.
 She then wrote a first draft of The rising gods of the modern West and some other related pages on the Church of Azazel site, including A brief introduction to the Church of Azazel paradigm, Our core beliefs and their here-and-now basis, and Needed: new kinds of Satanism.